Suraiya Faroqhi

 Suraiya N. Faroqhi (born 1941 in Berlin, Germany), is a German scholar, Ottoman historian and a leading authority on Ottoman history.
 She was elected as a Corresponding Fellow of the British Academy for the year 2022, under the "Early Modern History to 1850" category.
+She served as a professor at the Department of History at Middle East Technical University and is now at Ibn Haldun University.